DovileDo/revisiting-transfer/README.md

 ### Prerequisites

-he packages needed to run the fine-tuning experiments are listed in the conda.yaml file.
+The packages needed to run the fine-tuning experiments are listed in the conda.yaml file.